Emotional intelligence is defined as:

 Stick To Basic Emotions To Begin With

 Begin by teaching your child about basic emotions such as sad, happy, and scared.
 When you are reading a book or watching a show together, stop and ask your child “How do you think they feel?” or “How would that make you feel?”
-This will not only help your little one recognise their own emotions but it will help them to recognise the feeling of others.
+This will not only help your little one recognize their own emotions but it will help them to recognize the feeling of others.

 Be Guided By Your Child